henriquelino/rotmg_tools/README.md

 * It's suposed to log into your accounts (count as daily login)
 * Can dumps account infos so you can parse later (data like muledump does, like items in vault, pots, gifts, fame)
 * Buy free packages that are available

+## Args
+* constants = Path to constants.js
+* accounts = Path to json of all accounts to do login, if not provided, use the file in app folder
+* email = Email to login, use together with password, if provided, ignore accounts file
+* password = Password to login, use together with email, if provided, ignore accounts file
+* dumps = Extract account json infos muledump like to ./accounts/NAME.json
+* buy_free_packs = Buy all 0 gold packages
+* print_calendar_status = Show account calendar (logged days, claimed, calendar items)

+### Args Examples

+To use your muledump constants without generating a new one `python login.py --constants="path_to_your_muledump/lib/constants.js" --email="your_account_mail" --password="your_pass_here"`

+To view your daily login calendar
+`python login.py --print_calendar_status --email="your_account_mail" --password="your_pass_here"`

+Try to buy free packages
+`python login.py --buy_free_packs --email="your_account_mail" --password="your_pass_here"`

+You can use it all together
+`python login.py --buy_free_packs --print_calendar_status --constants="path_to_your_muledump/lib/constants.js" --email="your_account_mail" --password="your_pass_here"`

+If you have an accounts.json with multiple accounts, it will log and print calendar for each one, buy packs for each one...

+# TO-DO

+Add an arg to muledump accounts.js so you dont need to create accounts.json manually